-ELC 100 - Introduction to Electronics Technology (2)
+ELC-100 Introduction to Electronics Technology

 This course presents an orientation to the various subspecialties within the field, their interrelationships, and their range of applications.
 The course also covers introductory topics in electrical and electronics drafting, computer-aided circuit analysis, and electronic fabrication.
-Lecture [1.00], Laboratory [2.00].

-ELC 101 - DC-Circuit Analysis (4)
+ELC-101 DC-Circuit Analysis

-This course includes Ohm's and Kirchoff's laws for analysis of series, parallel, and series/parallel circuits, and Thevenin's and Norton's theorems for multiple-loop circuits.
+This course includes Ohm's and Kirchoff's laws for analysis of series, parallel, and series/parallel circuits, and Thevenin's and Norton's theorems for multipleloop circuits.
 Capacitance and inductance transient behavior is also studied, as well as branch, mesh, and node analysis.
-Lecture [3.00], Laboratory [3.00].

-ELC 110 - Electric Power Technology (4)
+ELC-110 Electric Power Technology

-This course covers the basics of power systems for residential, commercial, and industrial applications from a practical viewpoint.
-Lecture [3.00], Laboratory [3.00].
+3 Lab Hour(s)3 Lecture Hour(s)This course covers the basics of power systems for residential, commercial, and industrial applications from a practical viewpoint.

-ELC 120 - Photovoltaic [PV] Systems Technology (3)
+ELC-120 Photovoltaic [PV] Systems Technology

 This course covers the basics of how to site, design, and install photovoltaic [PV] systems.
-Topics include shading, the orientation of arrays, sizing for grid-connected and off-grid systems, design of systems for a given electrical load, safety practices for installers and the requirements of the National Electrical Code [NEC.]
+Topics include shading, the orientation of arrays, sizing for gridconnected and off-grid systems, design of systems for a given electrical load, safety practices for installers and the requirements of the National Electrical Code [NEC.]
 A PV system will be assembled and installed in class.
 This course can serve as a pre-requisite for the North American Board of Certified Energy Practitioners [NABCEP.]
-Lecture [2.00], Laboratory [2.00].

-ELC 201 - AC-Circuit Analysis (4)
+ELC-201 AC-Circuit Analysis

 This course introduces sinusoidal inputs and time response of RL, RC, and RLC circuits.
 Network theorems for AC-circuits are covered, as well as resonance, filters, and pulse response of reactive circuits.
-Lecture [3.00], Laboratory [3.00].

-ELC 203 - Digital Electronics Circuits I (4)
+ELC-203 Digital Electronics Circuits I

-This course is an introduction to the fundamental concepts and applications of solid-state devices.
-Lecture [3.00], Laboratory [3.00].
+3 Lab Hour(s)3 Lecture Hour(s)This course is an introduction to the fundamental concepts and applications of solid-state devices.